IBM System/23 Datamaster

 As you can see, the 8-inch floppy drives are very large, with several heavy-duty components.
 These large and heavy drives are rather uncommon for 1981 - most other computer systems had switched to 5 1/4-inch drives by this time.

-Seen to the left is a memory board which plugs into the motherboard.
+Seen to the left is one of the memory boards which plugs into the motherboard.

-It is very unusual, with all of the chips piggy-backed with an identical one.
+It is very unusual, with all of the chips piggy-backed with another.

 Related Links